The Great Freeze Debate, upright or chest freezer for your business?

 Freezer maintenance and product presentation

 Most bunker/chest style freezers are “Static” designs that lack a defrost feature keeping them free of that nasty looking frost build up than can accumulate rapidly in a retail environment (frequent door openings and humid temps are to blame).
-As a result they require constant, labor intensive maintenance.
+As a result they require constant, labour intensive maintenance.
 And what does all that frost build-up convey about product freshness or potential freezer burn?

 By comparison, our under counter and floor standing uprights are all “Frost Free” designs that do not require intermittent shut-down for defrosting.